Our Board - LGBTIQ+ Health Australia

 Wayne is currently the Director of Progress and Property at LEAD Disability Services.

-Wayne is an experienced not-for-profit board member, currently serving as Vice President of Meridian, and a board member of Sharing Places Inc. Wayne is also a member of the NDS ACT Territory committee and has previously served as Deputy Chair of the ACT Government LGBTIQ Advisory council and as a member of the ACT Disability Reference Group.
+Wayne is an experienced not-for-profit board member, having previously served for several years on the board of Meridian and as a current board member of Sharing Places Inc. Wayne is also a member of the NDS ACT Territory committee and has previously served as Deputy Chair of the ACT Government LGBTIQ Advisory council and as a member of the ACT Disability Reference Group.

 A highly values-driven, ambitious, and outspoken advocate for people with disability and people in the LGBTIQ community, Wayne was a nominee for the 2017 ACT Australian of the Year for services to the disability and LGBTIQA+ communities.
 Wayne has a proven track record of taking on a strategic leadership role in driving regulatory and organisational change at a local, national, and international level.
 Wayne takes a unique approach enabling people to embrace change and integrate initiatives that promotes diversity, inclusivity, and respect.
 Wayne combines comprehensive knowledge of working within peer lead organisations, organisational governance and personal lived experiences to improve how employers conduct their end-to-end recruitment with consideration for people with disability.
 Possesses a genuine passion for driving positive change in our community and empowering people with a disability to unleash their potential.